 First Woman Judge of Supreme Court: M. Fatima Beevi

-Justice M. Fatima Beevi holds a special place in India’s history as the first woman to become a judge in the Supreme Court.
-Her appointment in 1989 was a ground-breaking moment that opened doors for women in the highest court of the country.
-With this achievement, she inspired many and showed that woman can excel in all fields, including law and justice.
+Justice M. Fatima Beevi holds a distinct and pioneering role in India’s history as the first woman judge of Supreme Court in India.
+Her groundbreaking appointment in 1989 marked a pivotal movement, opening doors for women in the nation’s highest judicial body.
+This extraordinary achievement served as a beacon of inspiration to countless individuals, proving that women can excel in every sphere, including the fields of law and justice.

 Early Life and Educational Life of Fatima Beevi

 Fatima Beevi, born on April 30, 1927 in Pathanamthitta, Kerala, was raised in a society where gender roles were deeply entrenched.
 She went to school at Catholicate High School and later moved to Trivandrum for more studies.
 She got a degree in science from University College and then studied law at Government Law College in Trivandrum.